Santa Monica Looff Hippodrome

 The Santa Monica Looff Hippodrome is located on the Newcomb Pier adjacent to the Santa Monica Pier in Santa Monica, California.
 It was designed and built in 1916 by Charles I. D. Looff and his son Arthur to hold a Looff Carousel.
 Looff's carousel was housed at the Hippodrome until it was sold in 1939.
 It was replaced by Philadelphia Toboggan Company Carousel #62, which was moved from the Ocean Park Pier.
-The building remains a rare example of structures that used to be on the amusement pier, and scenes were filmed therein for the 1973 award-winning film, The Sting.
+The building remains a rare example of structures that used to be on the amusement pier, and scenes were filmed therein for the 1973 film, The Sting.
 Since 1977, the carousel has been owned by the city, and was restored from 1977 through 1981.
 It was declared a National Historic Landmark in 1987.

-History of the Carousel & Hippodrome
+History

-The Looff Years (1910s–1930s)
+Looff years (1910s–1930s)

-On June 12, 1916 the Looff Hippodrome opened its doors for the first time.
+On June 12, 1916, the Looff Hippodrome opened.
 It and its carousel were part of Looff's new amusement park "Pleasure Pier," on a short, wide pier adjacent to the long, narrow Santa Monica Pier.

-The Newcomb Years (1940s–1960s)
+Newcomb years (1940s–1960s)

-When the war ended (WWII), Walter Newcomb found himself in an enviable position.
+When World War II ended, Walter Newcomb found himself in an enviable position.
 The amusement business was expected to see a great surge with the return of the country's military personnel and a general feeling of national pride.
 With the closure of the Venice Pier reducing his competition, he relocated his Venice-based carousel into the old Looff Hippodrome.